mjidelouss/SavingsTracker/README.md

-# Calculate Your Savings Goals Based on Salary and Expenses to Reach Your Desired Amount Within Your Chosen Timeframe.
+# Calculate Your Savings Goals Based on Salary and Expenses.

 - Visit Site : https://savings-tracker-orpin.vercel.app/